Dr Graham Rawlinson (Provost, Fellowship lead and MAP lead)

 Entry is by competition, open to Severn Faculty GP trainees and Severn Faculty First5 GPs.

 The application deadline has now passed for this year's bursaries.
-Those awarded will be notified and details will be announced in our monthly newsletter.
+Those awarded have been notified and details will be announced in our monthly newsletter shortly.

 Bursary recipients are required to provide a short report and give a short presentation outlining the highlights and what they gained through their attendance of the conference, at the Severn AGM or a Faculty Board meeting following the conference.